sudoanand/groupwat.ch/README.md

 - Handy to use as a standalone in your web-browser

 ## Installation
-It's very easy to run groupwat.ch on your server, it needs `php-cli` installed.
+It's very easy to run groupwat.ch on your server (or localhost), it needs `php-cli` installed.

 - Step 1 : Clone the repo or [Download Zip](https://github.com/hack4mer/groupwat.ch/archive/master.zip) archive
 - Step 2: Start the websocket server by running `php -q socket_server/server.php`